EOP-OMB/federal-program-inventory/website/_program/TC.106.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.106
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-Under current law, however, financial institutions that own zone academy bonds receive a nonrefundable tax credit rather than interest.
-  The credit is included in gross income.
-Proceeds from zone academy bonds may only be used to renovate, but not construct, qualifying schools and for certain other school purposes.
-The total amount of zone academy bonds that may be issued was limited to $1.4 billion in 2009 and 2010.
-As of March 2010, issuers of the unused authorization of such bonds could opt to receive direct payment with the yield becoming fully taxable.
-An additional $0.4 billion of these bonds with a tax credit was authorized to be issued each year in 2011 through 2017.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+Some States have adopted prepaid tuition plans, prepaid room and board plans, and college savings plans, which allow persons to pay in advance or save for college expenses for designated beneficiaries.
+Under current law, investment income, or the return on prepayments, is not taxed when earned, and is tax-exempt when withdrawn to pay for qualified expenses.
+Beginning in 2018, the definition of a qualified expense was expanded to include up to $10,000 per child per year of expenses for primary or secondary education, including tuition at religious schools.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":2790000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":3020000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":3220000000.0}]'
 outlays: null
 permalink: /program/TC.106.html
 popular_name: ''